CollaboRateMgmt/CollaboRate/README.md

 - partial testing (of the work done by the other crowd members)
 - pseudo-code development
 - design and code documentation
 - test automation development

-# Work not Crowdsourced (Development Projects)
+# Work not Crowdsourced

 Some work is not crowdsourced under the CollaboRate process, because it may need a lot of knowledge, coordination or trust.
 Or it may not be accurately measurable, and so it is difficult to reward the crowd.
 However it is done in a very different and structured way as compared to usual.
 This provides additional benefits, such as work measurement and division of labor.
 It also allows some of the activities mentioned below, to come into focus for automation.
 Following type of work is not crowdsourced:
 - requirement validation and breakdown to start the crowdsourcing process